 What is kidney stone analysis?

-Apart from the types, kidney stones can occur again and again, so if you have had a stone once, it is important to know what type of stone was, so that it can adopt some preventive measures to prevent it from developing again in the future.
+Apart from the types, kidney stones can occur again and again, so if you have had a stone once, it is important to know what type of stone was, so that you can adopt some preventive measures to prevent it from developing again in the future.

 That is why kidney stones are checked on the basis of the chemicals present in them.
 This test is done if the stone has passed into the urine (for small stones) or has been surgically removed (for large stones).

 Cases of kidney stones are found more in men than in women.
 There are some factors that specifically increase the risk of getting kidney stones:

 - If you have ever had stones before

 - urinary tract blockage

 - not drinking enough water

 - Kidney disorders such as cystic kidney disease and renal tubular acidosis

 - Hypercalciuria (high amounts of calcium in the urine)